 Aricia studied and taught yoga for many years, and specializes in teaching yoga for pregnant people.
 He is dedicated to birth work because he believes in the very simple idea that pregnant people should be treated with dignity, cared for with respect, and provided with ample choices so that their needs are met.

 Aricia lives in Minneapolis.

 As a community midwife, I am rooted in, involved in, and a member of the community I serve.
 I believe in welcoming and celebrating all people and meeting people where they’re at.
 I believe that cultural differences and lived experiences are assets to one’s identity, existence, and health, and those aspects of your life should be understood and celebrated by your midwife.
 I believe in trust and true connection between a birthing family and their provider, and deeply trust in the processes of the families I work with.
 It is important to me to hold space for my families to be who they are, truly and authentically, and to provide individualized care to every single family I work with.

 When I’m not with families or at a birth, my world revolves around my family.
 My wife and I have three amazing daughters.

 Ellyn Wyman-Grothem is a birth doula and childbirth educator specializing in queer and/or fat birth experiences.
 Her journey to birthwork was a little meandering, giving her expertise in early childhood and children with exceptionalities, teaching, and writing.
 She believes in calm, supportive guidance and trusting birthing people to make decisions that are best for their own bodies and babies.

-She lives in St. Paul, MN with her wife and one very old cat who rules their house.
-Outside of birthwork, she enjoys researching random topics that catch her interest, napping, science fiction, and re-watching seasons of Great British Bake Off.
+She lives in St. Paul, MN with her wife in an old house with a big garden.
+Outside of birthwork, she enjoys researching random topics that catch her interest, napping, science fiction, TTRPGs, and laughing at the foster guinea pigs her wife is raising.

 Janine Stiles (She/Her)